 Bryan Ford is a multi-genre producer, songwriter and instrumentalist who's sharpened his composition and production skills over a 25+ year career as a behind-the-scenes composer and musician, releasing music as himself, Lake Street Project, B. Ford, Terry Swank, and various collaborations.
-He's produced for and collaborated with various artists such as Killah Priest, Pugs Atomz, Masters At Work, Grammy-nominated Jazz trombonist Marshall Gilkes, Pseudo Slang, MC Tree, J Boogie, Chris Crack, Family Tree, Glenn Underground, Roy Davis Jr., Stacy Kidd, Andre Harris, Andrew Emil, and Meg Lee Chin of Pigface.
+He's produced for and collaborated with various artists such as Pugs Atomz, Wu-tang alum Killah Priest, Masters At Work, Grammy-nominee Marshall Gilkes, Pseudo Slang, MC Tree, J Boogie, Chris Crack, Family Tree, Awdazcate, Glenn Underground, Peven Everett, Roy Davis Jr., Stacy Kidd, Andre Harris, and Meg Lee Chin of Pigface.
 Bryan has released numerous EPs and performed on various well-received singles and albums across the musical spectrum.
+He's appeared on compilations alongside several well-known artists such as Jazzanova, Thievery Corporation, Mark Farina, J Boogie Dubtronic Science, Kruder & Dorfmeister and others.

 After spending several years fronting and touring with the Colorado based acid-funk band Isabelle Haze, he moved to Chicago and into a loft space on a block of Lake Street that would become famous in Chicago's underground lore.
 Members of the band My Life With the Thrill Kill Kult lived in the loft next door, the band The Last Vegas who toured with Mötley Crüe lived one floor down, and a series of other artists and promoters from genres as diverse as hip hop, house, techno, breakbeat, punk, blues, and rock cycled through the lofts on the 600 block of Lake Street.
 The loft scene on the 600 block of Lake Street during the late 90s and 2000's was a vibrant melting pot of different underground music styles.